Yield Curve Calibration from Rates¶

 )

-fig.update_layout(title="Observed vs Vasicek model yields")
+fig.update_layout(title="Observed vs Vasicek and CIR model yields")

 fig.update_yaxes(title_text="yield (%)")